 The Singapore Employment Contract is a critical aspect when hiring local or foreign employees in your company as the Employment Act does not fully cover every employee.
 For instance, if you are utilising payroll services for both your in-house and outsourced workforce, the policies will be different for each type of worker.
 Thus, you will need to understand the Singapore Employment Contract to know your rights as an employer and what you should provide your employees.

-Payroll in Singapore Articles
+Our Singapore Payroll Articles

 Supplement your existing knowledge with additional insightful readings that we’ve crafted based on our 14 years of experience.